MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 An exception here is perhaps where an ISV already has an existing AI capability in house with existing assets.
 For example, an ISV who already has a GenAI team with existing AIOps processes and already has IP created in say Python or LangChain, might be naturally better orientated to Approach 3.

-A final key callout is that this list of patterns is not exhaustive or mutually exclusive.
-We’ve curated here select patterns where we see synergies for ISVs and it’s important to understand they can be combined in a variety of ways to create a solution that perfectly fits your needs.
+A final key callout is that this list of patterns isn't exhaustive or mutually exclusive.
+We have curated here select patterns where we see synergies for ISVs and it’s important to understand they can be combined in various ways to create a solution that perfectly fits your needs.
 For instance, while working with Approach 3 (Patterns G or H), you might need a frontend.
 In this case, you could use plugins (Pattern A) or the Teams AI Library (Pattern F) along with it.
 Always consider the synergies between different patterns when planning your AI strategy.